bbauska/w3.CSS3-Succinctly/readme.md

 </div>
 ```

-In this example, we are using the **w3-display-container** class to
+In this example, we are using the <b>w3-display-container</b> class to
 place an X in the upper corner.
 Clicking the X will dismiss the alert.
-We are using the **&times** HTML entity rather than the letter X for the
+We are using the <b>&times</b> HTML entity rather than the letter X for the
 closing button.

-The **onclick** code simply changes the alert's display style property
+The <b>onclick</b> code simply changes the alert's display style property
-to **none**, causing the alert to disappear from the screen.
+to <b>none</b>, causing the alert to disappear from the screen.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~ 30.  (xx) ~~~~~~~~~~~~~~~~~-->